cn0047/stash/ed/t/joeltest.md

 The Joel Test
 -

-1. Do you use source control?
+1. Do you use source control (git, svn, etc)?
-   (git, svn, etc).

 2. Can you make a build in one step?
    (If the process takes any more than one step, it is prone to errors).